-Air-smoothed ‘West Country’ No. 34092 City of Wells will be joining the line-up at the Keighley & Worth Valley Railway’s 50th anniversary gala on June 24-July 1.
+Air-smoothed ‘West Country’ No. 34092 City of Wells joined the line-up at the Keighley & Worth Valley Railway’s 50th anniversary gala on June 24-July 1 2018.

 The ‘Spam Can’ will be returning to its long-time preservation home for the first time since it took up residence at the East Lancashire Railway in 2015, having been a KWVR engine since it left Barry scrapyard in October 1971.